koordinates/python-client/docs/source/user/install.rst

 Upgrading
 ---------

-We strongly encourage you to use the latest release of the API to ensure you get the benefit of fixes, improvements, and new features.
+We strongly encourage you to use the latest release of the Library to ensure you get the benefit of fixes, improvements, and new features.
 The library follows the `Semantic Versioning guidelines <http://semver.org/>`_, so all releases with the same major version number (eg. ``1.x.x``) will be backwards compatible.